Content Management and Artificial Intelligence: The Future of Content Ops

 Summary: Artificial Intelligence (AI) can be used in content management to analyze, categorize, tag images, personalize, and create content more quickly.
 AI can identify content gaps so businesses can capture more traffic and increase revenue and conversions.
 AI-enabled customer service can provide instantaneous and around-the-clock support.
 Contentstack offers apps and integrations with best-in-class AI tools such as IBM Watson, Salesforce Einstein, and MonkeyLearn to allow businesses to benefit from using AI for their content operations.

 Artificial intelligence is changing the world, one everyday task at a time.
-Ever used a navigation app to find your way to a destination?
-Then you very likely benefited from artificial intelligence that crunched a bunch of data at a super-fast speed to show you the best and fastest route.
-And we know you’ve used email.
+Have you ever used a navigation app to find your way to a destination?
+Then, you very likely benefited from artificial intelligence that crunched data at a super-fast speed to show you the best and fastest route.
+And we know you've used email.
 You can thank AI for modern email features like automatic spam filters and categorizations that make email more manageable.

-Considering how AI can be applied to such a variety of verticals, it only makes sense that there are plenty of applications for it in the content management space.
-Read on to find out how AI is already powering content teams, where it could go in the future, and how you can integrate content management and artificial intelligence to future-proof your content operations.
+Considering how AI can be applied to various verticals, it only makes sense that there are plenty of applications in content management.
+Read on to find out how AI is already powering content teams, where it could go, and how you can integrate with content management systems (CMS) and artificial intelligence to future-proof your content operations.